 B PHYS 221 Classical Mechanics Covers Newtonian dynamics, planetary orbits, drag forces, energy, oscillators, chaos theory, and more.
 Some emphasis placed on Lagrangian and Hamiltonian dynamics.
-Prerequisite: B PHYS 123; STMATH 307; STMATH 308.
-(5) NW, QSR
+Prerequisite: B PHYS 123; STMATH 126; and STMATH 307 (which may be taken concurrently) (5) NW, QSR

 B PHYS 222 Modern Physics Provides an introduction to the theories of relativity and quantum mechanics.
 Covers topics such as atomic physics, solid state/condensed matter physics, and nuclear physics.
-Prerequisite: minimum grade of 2.0 in both B PHYS 123 and STMATH 307.
-(5) NW, QSR

-- B PHYS 224 Thermal Physics Studies heat, temperature, and forms of thermal energy.
+Prerequisite: minimum grade of 2.0 in B PHYS 123; and STMATH 307 (which may be taken concurrently).
+(5) NW, QSR B PHYS 224 Thermal Physics Studies heat, temperature, and forms of thermal energy.
 Covers the laws of thermodynamics and some statistical mechanics.
 Prerequisite: minimum grade of 2.0 in B PHYS 123.
-(5) NW, QSR - B PHYS 231 Introduction to Experimental Physics Covers data acquisition and analysis, and presentation of results.
+(5) NW, QSR

+B PHYS 231 Introduction to Experimental Physics Covers data acquisition and analysis, and presentation of results.
 Accomplished through experiments in physics.
 Prerequisite: minimum grade of 2.0 in B PHYS 123.
+(3)

-(3) - B PHYS 293 Special Topics in Physics Explores selected topics in Physics at the sophomore level, and will be an elective in physics major.
+B PHYS 293 Special Topics in Physics Explores selected topics in Physics at the sophomore level, and will be an elective in physics major.
 (1-5, max.
-15) NW, QSR - B PHYS 305 The Cosmos Provides a conceptual introduction to the foundations and current theories of cosmology.
-Studies black holes, time travel, the Big Bang, and dark matter.
-(5) NW, QSR - B PHYS 311 Introduction to Astrophysics I Introduces astronomy and astrophysics using mathematics.
+15) NW, QSR

+B PHYS 311 Introduction to Astrophysics I Introduces astronomy and astrophysics using mathematics.
 First in a series of courses of two.
 Topics include the basics of celestial motion, telescopes, and stars.
 Prerequisite: minimum grade of 2.0 in B PHYS 123.
+(5)

-(5) - B PHYS 312 Introduction to Astrophysics II Introduces astronomy and astrophysics using mathematics.
+B PHYS 312 Introduction to Astrophysics II Introduces astronomy and astrophysics using mathematics.
 Second in a series of two.
 Topics include the basics of galaxy structure, formation, and evolution.
 Prerequisite: minimum grade of 2.0 in B PHYS 311.
+(5)

-(5) - B PHYS 314 Introduction to Cosmology Provides introduction to the science of cosmology.
+B PHYS 314 Introduction to Cosmology Provides introduction to the science of cosmology.
 Topics include mathematical descriptions of the expanding universe, the big bang, the cosmic microwave background, and early universe.
 Prerequisite: minimum grade of 2.0 in both B PHYS 221 and B PHYS 222.
+(5)

-(5) - B PHYS 317 Mathematical Physics Introduction to mathematical physics, to include vector calculus, differential equations, complex analysis, Fourier analysis, and calculus of variations.
-Prerequisite: minimum of 2.0 in BPHYS 123 or PHYS 123, and
+B PHYS 317 Mathematical Physics Introduction to mathematical physics, to include vector calculus, differential equations, complex analysis, Fourier analysis, and calculus of variations.
+Prerequisite: minimum of 2.0 in BPHYS 123 or PHYS 123, and STMATH 307 or MATH 307, and STMATH 308 or MATH 308.
+(5) QSR

-- STMATH 307 or MATH 307, and STMATH 308 or MATH 308.
-(5) QSR - B PHYS 321 Electricity and Magnetism I Covers electrostatics, including Gauss' law, the electric field, electric potential, conductors, and dielectric media.
+B PHYS 321 Electricity and Magnetism I Covers electrostatics, including Gauss' law, the electric field, electric potential, conductors, and dielectric media.

 The first course in a three-quarter sequence covering electromagnetic theory.
-Prerequisite: minimum grade of 2.0 in either STMATH 324 or MATH 324.
-(5) NW - B PHYS 322 Electricity and Magnetism II Covers magnetostatics, vector potentials, Maxwell's equations, magnetic materials, tensors, and electromagnetic waves.
+Prerequisite: a minimum grade of 2.0 in B PHYS 122; and either a minimum grade of 2.0 in STMATH 324, or a minimum 2.0 grade in MATH 324.
+(5) NW

+B PHYS 322 Electricity and Magnetism II Covers magnetostatics, vector potentials, Maxwell's equations, magnetic materials, tensors, and electromagnetic waves.
 Second in a three quarter sequence.
 Prerequisite: minimum grade of 2.0 in either B PHYS 321 or PHYS 321.
+(5)

-(5) - B PHYS 323 Electricity and Magnetism III Covers electrodynamics, electromagnetic waves, radiation, and special relativity.
+B PHYS 323 Electricity and Magnetism III Covers electrodynamics, electromagnetic waves, radiation, and special relativity.
 Prerequisite: Either B PHYS 322 or PHYS 322.
-(5) NW, QSR - B PHYS 324 Quantum Mechanics I Introduction to nonrelativistic quantum theory.
+(5) NW, QSR

+B PHYS 324 Quantum Mechanics I Introduction to nonrelativistic quantum theory.
 Covers the postulates of quantum mechanics, Schrodinger wave equations, the Uncertainty Principle, angular momentum, and the hydrogen atom.
 First part of a two-quarter sequence.
-Prerequisite: minimum grade of 2.0 in B PHYS 222; minimum grade of 2.0 in either STMATH 324 or MATH 324.
-(5) NW - B PHYS 325 Quantum Mechanics II Covers nonrelativistic quantum theory.
+Prerequisite: a minimum grade of 2.0 in B PHYS 222; and a minimum grade of 2.0 in either STMATH 324 or MATH 324.
+(5) NW

+B PHYS 325 Quantum Mechanics II Covers nonrelativistic quantum theory.
 Topics include identical particles, approximation techniques, and scattering problems.
 Prerequisite: minimum 2.0 in BPHYS 324.
-(5) NW, QSR - B PHYS 328 Statistical Physics Covers statistical mechanics and quantum statistics.
-Prerequisite: Minimum 2.0 in B PHYS 224; either B PHYS 324 or PHYS 324, which may be taken concurrently.
-(5) NW, QSR - B PHYS 431 Experimental Physics Lab I Covers modern experiments in physics, to include digital and analog circuits.
-First of three part sequence.
+(5) NW, QSR